SiFli SDK RF Test Guide

 };

-Both bt_enter_no_signal_dut_mode and ble_enter_dut_mode are asynchronous (implementations in bf0_bt_common.c:769 / :793).
-The two commands are posted to two different task queues, COMMON and GAPM respectively, so you cannot assume they complete serially in call order.
+Both bt_enter_no_signal_dut_mode and ble_enter_dut_mode are asynchronous (implementations at bf0_bt_common.c:769 / :793).
+The two commands are posted to two different task queues, COMMON and GAPM, so you cannot assume they complete serially in call order.
 Completion events:

-Production/product code must wait for the corresponding event before moving to the next step.
-The demo below uses rt_event to chain the entire sequence.
+Production/product code must wait for the corresponding event before proceeding to the next step.
+The demo below uses rt_event to sequence the whole flow.

 #include "bf0_ble_common.h"